Vidéotron: History

 Vidéotron was established in 1964, under the name "Télécâble Vidéotron Ltée" as northern Montreal's first cable television network.
 It started with 66 subscribers.
 André Chagnon served as the company's founding president.

 From 1966 to 1969, Vidéotron expanded by acquiring several cable networks in many regions of the province of Quebec.

 In 1969, the company offered the first pay-per-view service under the name Sélecto-TV.

 In 1974, a bi-directional network was created in Saint-Jérôme, one of the first in the world at the time.

 By 1980, Vidéotron acquired Câblevision Nationale to become the largest teledistributor in Quebec.
 Vidéotron acquired Télé-Métropole in 1986, the largest private French-language television company in North America.

 In 1989 the company opened the first video rental stores: Le SuperClub Vidéotron.
 Its first fiber optic network was created between the cities of Quebec and Montreal.

 On January 24, 1990, Vidéotron launched Vidéoway terminals in Quebec, the first interactive television (ITV) system in North America.

 From 1995, the company entered the Internet era and acquired its own Internet portal, InfiniT.com.

 In 1997, CF Cable TV, which operated primarily on the western end of the Island of Montreal, southern Laval and Northern Ontario, was acquired by Vidéotron, further expanding its base.
 The Northern Ontario division was later sold to Regional Cablesystems.

 On March 29, 1999, the company launched digital television in Montreal.

 By the start of the 21st century, Rogers Communications struck an accord with the Chagnon family to purchase Vidéotron.
 However, citing cultural sovereignty concerns, the second-largest shareholder invoked its right to veto the purchase.
 Quebecor acquired Vidéotron instead, after months of legal proceedings.
 On May 23, 2001, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the transfer of broadcasting licences from Vidéotron to Quebecor.

 Video-on-demand and high-definition television became available in 2003.

 Vidéotron launched their wireless service in August 2006 and, two years later the company announced the launch of two new internet access services: Ultimate Speed Internet 30 and Ultimate Speed Internet 50 which deliver speeds of 30 Mbit/s and 50 Mbit/s respectively.

 In the spring of 2010, Vidéotron launched IllicoWeb, an online television and video-on-demand service.
 In September, it launched a 3G+ wireless service, with plans to offer a quadruple play service with its existing cable services.

 On December 30, 2017, assets from Vidéotron G.P. were transferred to Vidéotron Ltée, as the company underwent a corporate reorganization.

 In September 2018, Vidéotron began beta testing for Fizz, a discount flanker brand on its network.

-On August 27, 2019, Vidéotron launched Helix, a new Internet and IPTV service based on Comcast's X1 platform.